matthewgarethlam/matthewgarethlam/README.md

 ⌨️ I'm an advanced user of R. I am proficient in Alteryx and Tableau and have basic fluency in Python and SQL.

-🗃 This is a collection of all the projects I've worked on.
-Some are from university courseworks but most are passion projects.
+🗃 Most projects on here are passion projects, but a selection are from my university courseworks.

 📫 You can reach me at matthewgarethlam@outlook.com